Google Maps™ Driving Directions (Home) » Central America and the Caribbean Maps » Belize Google Map

 The map below shows Belize’s cities, towns, highways, main roads, streets, and Street Views.
 To find a location, use the form below, type any city or place, view a simple map, and click the “show map” button.

-The Google map above shows Belize with its location: Central America and the Caribbean (geographic coordinates: 17 15 N, 88 45 W) and the international borders of Belize; total: 542 km.
+The Google Maps above shows Belize with its location: Central America and the Caribbean (geographic coordinates: 17 15 N, 88 45 W) and the international borders of Belize; total: 542 km.
 Border countries (total: 2): Guatemala 266 km, Mexico 276 km; furthermore, it’s inland counties boundaries.

 The map of Belize, Central America, and the Caribbean is for informational use only.
 No representation is made or warrantied given any map or its content by Driving Directions and Maps site.
-The user assumes all risks of using this Belize Google map and facts/wiki.
+The user assumes all risks of using this Belize Google Maps and facts/wiki.

 Climate